dmenne/breathtestcore/README.md

     data = cleanup_data(d$data)
     fit = nlme_fit(data)
     plot(fit) # calls plot.breathtestfit

+For additional examples, see the folder `tests/testthat` of the source package

 ## Previous and (maybe) future work
 The core fitting functions and the Stan variant are quite stable and can be used to analyze your breath test data with R. The Shiny-based gui (github `dmenne/breathtestshiny` and [online demo here](https://apps.menne-biomed.de/breathtestshiny)) currently is quite rudimentary.
-Waiting for a sponsor to do further work..,